Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Discussion

-On the other hand, it is not possible to identify any clear evidence in the hardness ratio map (right panel of Fig.~\ref{fig:xsurf}) for X-ray cavities or dredging by the radio jet of cold material from the core region up to scales larger than the extent of the radio structure (i.e., $\sim 200~\mathrm{kpc}$ from the compact core) that would conclusively support the interpretation of the diffuse radio structure as only due to AGN activity from the central galaxy.
-Further, each of the dominant features in the extended radio plasma (i.e., the core region of the radio galaxy and C3; Sec.~\ref{sec:res:radio:ext}) spatially correspond to one of the distinct SZ sub-components, consistent with the potential interpretation for the radio structures to be generated by separate populations of radio sources.
-Independently of the specific origin of the observed radio signal, the cluster merger may be the primary responsible for making the elongated radio feature visible, as shocks and adiabatic perturbations may induce re-acceleration or compression of fossil electrons \citep{vanWeeren2019}.
+With only $\sim800$ source counts in the \textit{Chandra} imaging, we find no conclusive evidence in the X-ray hardness ratio map (Fig.~\ref{fig:xhard}) for X-ray cavities or dredging by the radio jet of cold material from the core region up to scales larger than the extent of the radio structure (i.e., $\sim 200~\mathrm{kpc}$ from the compact core) that would conclusively support the interpretation of the diffuse radio structure as only due to AGN activity from the central galaxy.
+Further, each of the dominant features in the extended radio plasma (i.e., the core region of the radio galaxy and C3; Sect.~\ref{sec:res:radio:ext} and Fig.~\ref{fig:compact}) spatially correspond to one of the distinct SZ subcomponents, consistent with the potential interpretation for the radio structures to be generated by separate populations of radio sources.
+Independently of the specific origin of the observed radio signal, the cluster merger may be the primary responsible for making the elongated radio feature visible, as shocks and adiabatic perturbations may induce reacceleration or compression of fossil electrons \citep{vanWeeren2019}.
 In fact, in the case of the diffuse radio emission originating in its entirety from the central AGN, a process able to rejuvenate the radio plasma would be required to boost the emission to the levels seen at ATCA frequencies.
 In particular, a characteristic lifetime for synchrotron-emitting electrons due to synchrotron and, especially, inverse Compton energy losses is less than $10~\mathrm{Myr}$ at the cluster redshift for any value of the magnetic field.
 This is roughly between one and two orders of magnitude shorter than the time required to advect relativistic electrons across 200 kpc with a velocity equal to the sound speed in the ICM.

-It is finally worth considering that mini-halos are sometimes observed around BCG galaxies residing in cool cores \citep[e.g.,][]{Richard-Laferriere2020}, and giant radio halos might be expected here, as well, given the mass of the system and its merger status.
-However, at the characteristic luminosities expected for such structures, they would not be visible given the very strong radio emission from the proposed radio galaxy associated with the BCG in SPT-CL~J2106-5844.